encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 1. Open a discussion, either on the bug tracker or on Discourse.
 Involve the module maintainer and/or code owner.
 Explain the reason and rationale for the changes.
-2. Identify global state performance bottlenecks, if there are such.
-Create a proof-of-concept implementation and measure the performance impact. `pyperf` is a good tool for benchmarking.
+2. Identify global state performance bottlenecks.
+   Create a proof-of-concept implementation, and measure the performance impact.
+   `pyperf` is a good tool for benchmarking.
 3. Create an implementation plan.
 For small modules with few types, a single PR may do the job.
 For larger modules with lots of types, and possibly also external library callbacks, multiple PR's will be needed.